michaelvl/helm2yaml/README.md

 values to compare to the value of annotation `helm.sh/hook`.
 An empty string matches resources with no such annotation.

+### Automatic API Upgrade

+In Kubernetes 1.16.0 several APIs versions where deprecated.
+By using `--auto-api-upgrade`, the `helm2yaml` tool can automatically upgrade APi versions.

 ### Notes

 `helm template` ignores namespace, i.e. the namespace is not included in the